dell/csm-docs/content/docs/getting-started/installation/helm/modules/observability.md

    A default values.yaml file is located [here](https://github.com/dell/helm-charts/blob/main/charts/karavi-observability/values.yaml) that can be used for installation.
 This can be copied into a file named `myvalues.yaml` and either used as is or modified accordingly.

    __Note:__
-   - The default `values.yaml` is configured to deploy the Container Storage Modules for Observability Topology service on install.
    - If Container Storage Modules for Authorization is enabled for CSI PowerFlex, the `karaviMetricsPowerflex.authorization` parameters must be properly configured in your values file for Observability.
    - If Container Storage Modules for Authorization is enabled for CSI PowerScale, the `karaviMetricsPowerscale.authorization` parameters must be properly configured in your values file for Observability.
    - If Container Storage Modules for Authorization is enabled for CSI PowerMax, the `karaviMetricsPowerMax.authorization` parameters must be properly configured in your values file for Observability.